Executive Team

 Glenn McDonald

-Vice-President, Market Assessment and Compliance
+Vice-President of Market Assessment & Compliance

 In this role, Mr. McDonald is responsible for conducting oversight of conduct in the IESO-administered electricity markets.